Adhering to Travel Guidelines

 Allowable travel expenditures include: transportation costs, lodging costs, sustenance cost (meals), conference registration fees, and visa fees.
 Personal expenses incurred during travel such as laundry service, valet parking, entertainment, and transportation to and from meals are not reimbursable costs.
 The cost of alcoholic beverages is not reimbursable.
 Failure to comply with RFCUNY’s travel policy will result in denial of reimbursement for out-of-policy expenditures.

-Travel Ban to North Carolina & Mississippi
+Travel Ban to Mississippi

 Other Considerations